PrashantSaikia/Virtual-Clothes-Try-On-2D/README.md

 If you're running it on Mac OS with M1 or M2 chip, run `app_mac.py`; the GPU accelarator is `mps` in Mac as opposed to `CUDA` otherwise.
 And also, `pipe.enable_attention_slicing()` is added to make it run a little faster.
 Takes around 10x longer on M1 than running on CUDA.

+P.S.
+If you get error when downloading large model files in Google Colab, install `gdown` the following way and try again:

+`pip install --upgrade --no-cache-dir gdown`

 ## Demo

 ![image](https://user-images.githubusercontent.com/39755678/223530196-d5d5f45d-9180-497a-9f8e-c5e00e3060d7.png)